AyanaZaire/git-interview-baseline/README.md

 ```

 Based on our log above we can see:
-* Two days ago we started working on our new-feature.
+* Two days ago we started working on our new-feature
-* Yesterday we were almost done.
+* Yesterday we were almost done
-* Today we made progress, but it's still broken.
+* Today we made progress, but it's still broken

 In our current state, if we had to push the repository live and deploy the latest version of our code to production, our users would see the half-finished, currently broken new-feature.
 That's no good.

 But no big deal, right?
 We can just wait until we're done with the new-feature to deploy our code and push the repository live to our users.
 Here's what happens though, we notice a big bug that is currently breaking the application for all users.
-The bug is an easy fix, one simple change and deploy of your code can make everything work again.
-Unfortunately, even if you made that commit, you can't currently deploy it because while that commit might fix the bug, you'd still be pushing your half-finished and broken new-feature.
-Let's take a log at our current `git log` again:
+The bug is an easy fix, one simple change and deployment of your code can make everything work again.
+Unfortunately, even if you made that commit, you can't currently deploy it because while that commit might fix the bug, you'd still be pushing up your half-finished and broken new-feature.
+Let's take a look at our current `git log` again:

 ```
 r4212d1 Fix to application breaking bug (yourname, just now)